Erebus: the Primordial Greek God of Darkness

 There may also be some confusion as, in some instances, Erebus is prayed to as if they were a physical, human-like god.
 The most famous example is in Ovid’s Metamorphoses, where the witch, Circe, prays to Erebus and Nyx, “and the gods of the night.”

-Who Wrote About Erebus?
+Who Wrote about Erebus?

 Like many of the primordials, very little was written about Erebus, and most of it was contradictory.
 Hesiod’s Theogony is the one text that most refers to the Greek god, which is no surprise – it was, after all, an attempt at creating a complete family tree of all the Greek gods.
 For this reason, it is also considered the text to refer to when other texts may disagree – it is “the bible” for mythological genealogy.